| • 'Boobitizing'

 • I found using a travel pillow in the night prevented me

-sleeping in an upright position.
+from having my neck flop around while I wassleeping in an upright position.
 I learned this after about 3 nights

 and having a stiff neck every